Eros: Primordial god

 In some versions the Orphic Egg which contains Eros is created by Chronos, and it is Eros who bore Nyx as his daughter and took her as his consort.
 Eros was called "Protogonos" meaning "first-born" because he was the first of the immortals that could be conceived by man, and was thought of as the creator of all other beings and the first ruler of the universe.
 Nyx bore to Eros the gods Gaia and Ouranos.
 Eros passes his scepter of power to Nyx, who then passes it to Ouranos.
 The primordial Eros was also called Phanes ('illuminated one'), Erikepaios ('power'), Metis ('thought') and Dionysus.
 Zeus was said to have swallowed Phanes (Eros), and absorbing his powers of creation remade the world anew, such that Zeus was then both creator and ruler of the universe.
 The Orphics also thought that Dionysus was an incarnation of the primordial Eros, and that Zeus (the modern ruler) passed the scepter of power to Dionysus.
 Thus Eros was the first ruler of the universe, and as Dionysus he regained the scepter of power once again.

-Son of Aphrodite and Ares
+Son of Aphrodite

-In later myths, he was the son of the deities Aphrodite and Ares: it is the Eros of these later myths who is one of the erotes.
-Eros was depicted as often carrying a lyre or bow and arrow.
-He was also depicted accompanied by dolphins, flutes, roosters, roses, and torches.
+In later myths, he was the son of Aphrodite.
+The 6th-to-5th-century BC lyric poet Simonides considered him to be the son of Aphrodite and Ares.